netdata/blog/content/posts/step-by-step-tutorial.md

 Netdata](https://docs.netdata.cloud/docs/step-by-step/step-00/), which guides you through everything you need to know about the best single node monitoring solution out there.

-_If you're new to monitoring, or just new to Netdata, this tutorial was written for you._
+_**If you're new to monitoring, or just new to Netdata, we wrote this tutorial for you.**_

 ![An example of some of the steps in the comprehensive tutorial](https://user-images.githubusercontent.com/1153921/71878798-3a568d80-3135-11ea-9f48-aabe3142e899.png)

-Each of the 10 steps covers some fundamental component of the Netdata experience:
+Each of the ten steps covers some fundamental component of the Netdata experience:

 -   Step 1.
 Netdata's building blocks
 -   Step 2.
 Get to know Netdata's dashboard